Vitello Tonnato

 Step 8:

-The mass should thicken well.
+The mixture should thicken up well.

 Step 9: